mesosphere/spark-build/docs/kerberos.md

         dcos package install --options=/path/to/options.json spark

 1. Make sure your keytab is in the DC/OS Secret Store, under a path that is accessible by the Spark service.
+Since the keytab is a binary file, you must also base64 encode it on DC/OS 1.10 or lower.
-See [Using the Secret Store][../security/#using-the-secret-store] for details.
+    See [Using the Secret Store][../security/#using-the-secret-store]
+    for details.